Toledo Zoo and Aquarium has over 10,000 animals representing over 720 species and is considered one of the world’s most complete zoos.

 Toledo Zoo’s Aerial Adventure Course is set more than three stories above ground and has five parts.

-Quick Jump: This is an adrenalin-pumping 9 meter (30 feet) jump off the main tower with a controlled descent to the ground.
+Quick Jump: This is an adrenalin-pumping 9 meter (30 feet) jump off the main tower with a controlled descent.

 Flight Line: Only the adrenalin addicts go for the Flight Line, a 25 meter (80 feet) plunge from the top.